The Filthy Tongues

 The Filthy Tongues are an alternative rock group from Edinburgh, Scotland, made up of Martin Metcalfe, Fin Wilson and Derek Kelly, who were previously members of Goodbye Mr Mackenzie and Angelfish alongside Shirley Manson.
 As Isa & the Filthy Tongues with singer Stacey Chavis, the band released two albums.
+Since 2016 they have been performing with additional member Asim Rasool and, since 2018, Alex Shedlock.

 Isa & the Filthy Tongues

 An earlier incarnation of the band, Isa & The Filthy Tongues, featured American singer-songwriter Stacey Chavis on lead vocals.
-Their first albums, Addiction was released on Circular Records in May 2006.
+Their first album, Addiction was released on Circular Records in May 2006.
 It was re-released in 2009.

 Dark Passenger came out through Neon Tetra Records in 2010.
 Scotland on Sunday compared Metcalfe's performance on "Beautiful Girl" to the Sensational Alex Harvey Band.

 Isa & The Filthy Tongues contributed the song "Big Star" to the film Spread, directed by fellow Scot David Mackenzie and starring Ashton Kutcher and Anne Heche.
 They also contributed five songs including the title track to the film New Town Killers directed by Richard Jobson, who co-wrote the song and also sings on "New Town Killers".